89th Illinois Infantry Regiment

 The 89th Illinois Infantry Regiment, nicknamed the Railroad Regiment, was an infantry regiment that served from August 27, 1862, to June 24, 1865, in the Union Army during the American Civil War.

 Service

 The 89th Illinois Infantry was organized at Chicago, Illinois and mustered into federal service on August 27, 1862.
 The regiment was nicknamed the "Railroad Regiment" due to the important role Chicago-based railroad companies had in raising and filing the regiment's roster.
 The regiment's motto, "Clear the Tracks" was stitched onto the national flag.
+Their regimental flag had a silk blue field with an illustration of a locomotive in the center.

 It participated in the battles of Stones River, Liberty Gap, Chickamauga, Orchard Knob and Missionary Ridge, Pickett's Mill, the Atlanta campaign, and Nashville.
 Its brigade commander for most of the American Civil War was August Willich- regimental commander for most of the war was Charles Truman Hotchkiss.
 Major John M. Farquhar- then sergeant major- was awarded the Medal of Honor for heroic service at the Battle of Stones River.
 The regiment was mustered out on June 10, 1865, and discharged at Chicago on June 24, 1865.